Public Eye - Frank Marker Investigates

 Timothy Carlton makes one of his earliest and capable appearances in a typically urbane, somewhat sneering role as assistant librarian Ingleby.
 Ingleby seems quite happy to undermine his superior and discomfort him, although whether he has any deep malicious intent is questionable.
 Despite his moderately paid job he lives in a very smart flat so either benefits from a moneyed background or the generosity of others.
 There is a certain resemblance in his persona to Sheldon, the jewellery shop assistant in Well - There Was This Girl You See three years later.
 Both are rather arrogant young middle-class men although the latter lives in a more humble bedsit.
 However Ingleby is rather more easily subdued.

 It may be that Ingleby has a wealthy partner.
-Towards the end of his discussion with Frank an older man in an evening dress arrives, clearly expected, and Ingleby's discomfort is palpable, as is Frank's realisation.
+Towards the end of his discussion with Frank an older man in evening dress arrives, clearly expected, and Ingleby's discomfort is palpable, as is Frank's realisation.
 The implication is that Ingleby is gay and the man is his boyfriend.
 However the story does not make a big issue with this, or adopt a lurid approach.
 This is to the credit of Public Eye that it was prepared to cover such relationships but without resorting to sensationalism.

 Frank's visit to the quaintly named Nora's Tuck Shop in search of the name of the photographer uncovers anything but a quaint scene.
 The owner, Nora, is a dreadful woman who never removes the cigarette from her mouth while she barks her suspicious and mean-minded words.
 There is little doubt that her shop is a conduit for criminal activities and her question, "Are you a copper," makes it clear that she has plenty to hide.
 She makes no effort to help Frank although it later appears - unsurprisingly - that money has a way of making her more willing, albeit in a very calculating and sneering fashion.
 Daphne Heard frequently played unsympathetic characters and handles this memorably unpleasant part with skill and a touch of humour.
 Humour also derives from the camera shop assistant Flo, another who gives Frank a difficult time albeit with a softer edge.